hiveot/hub/bindings/zwavejs/README.md

 * note1: --clientID is the client this runs under, eg 'testsvc' during testing.
 Default will be the binding name zwavejs.

-## build a single executable using pkg and esbuild.js from zwave-js-ui
+## Node: build a single executable using pkg and esbuild.js from zwave-js-ui

 NOTE: This uses the esbuild.js script from zwave-js-ui, which does some filename mangling to get the externals to work.
 Not sure how it works but I also really don't care.